 Why It Is Done

-The test helps your doctor see why you're having trouble swallowing.
+A videofluoroscopic swallow study (VFSS) helps your doctor see why you're having trouble swallowing.
+And it can help show if food or liquid is getting into your lungs (aspiration).
 After treatment, it can also show your doctor if the treatment worked.

 How To Prepare